invisible-college/ietf-braid-draft/wiki-braid.md

 REST: REpresentational State **Transfer**
 </p>

-Braid extends HTTP and REST into synchronization protocols with the full power of Operational Transform and CRDTs, providing the advantages of cutting-edge synchronization technology for the entire web.
+Braid extends HTTP and REST into synchronization protocols with the full power of Operational Transform and CRDTs, providing synchronization for the world-wide web.

 #### New features for the web